neul-labs/stout/docs/SECURITY.md

 ---

-For questions about brewx security, see the [FAQ](USAGE.md#security-faq) or open a discussion on GitHub.
+For questions about stout security, see the [FAQ](USAGE.md#security-faq) or open a discussion on GitHub.